AmitKulkarni9/JavaScript-Projects/light-dark-mode/README.md

 # Light Dark Mode Switch JS Project.

 This project consists of dynamically switching between light and dark mode.

-This project has toggle sitch implemented which selects light or dark mode and then applies the styling dynamically.
+This project has toggle switch implemented which selects light or dark mode and then applies the styling dynamically.